renato-viana/renato-viana/README.md

 ## 👋 Hi there!
 I'm <a href="https://linkedin.com/in/renato-borges-viana"><img src="https://img.shields.io/badge/-Renato%20Borges%20Viana-0077B5?style=flat&logo=Linkedin&logoColor=white"/></a> :brazil:

-👨‍💻 Programmer Analyst with experience in web development and automation, specialized in Java, JavaScript, and Python.
-Has proven skills in creating front-end interfaces using Angular, React, and jQuery, and in implementing back-end architectures with Java, Node.js, and Python.
-Proficient in a variety of technologies and frameworks, including Spring, Express, and Flask.
-Competent in cloud technologies, such as AWS, GCP, OpenSearch, and DevOps tools, such as Docker, Kubernetes, messaging systems (Kafka), databases (Oracle, PostgreSQL) and testing (JUnit, Mockito, Pytest).
-Has significantly contributed to the development and maintenance of robust web applications, including an application that increased the operational efficiency of the company by allowing the validation of new insurance policies.
+👨‍💻 Back-end developer specialized in Java and Kotlin, with a proven track record of creating robust web solutions within the AWS ecosystem.
+My experience encompasses the implementation of complex back-end architectures and significant contribution to the development and maintenance of web applications.
+One of my most notable projects involved an application that increased the operational efficiency of the company by enabling the validation of new insurance policies.

 🔍 Is recognized for problem-solving ability, teamwork ethic, and effective communication.